element-hq/hydrogen-web/doc/UI/ui.md

 #### One-way data-binding

-A binding binds a part of the DOM to a value on the view model.
-The view model emits an update when any of its properties change to which the view can subscribe.
+A binding couples a part of the DOM to a value on the view model.
+The view model emits an update when any of its properties change, to which the view can subscribe.
 When an update is received by the view, it will reevaluate all the bindings, and update the DOM accordingly.

 A binding can appear in many places where a static value can usually be used in the template tree.
 To create a binding, you pass a function that maps the view value to a static value.